Bandit254/whiteBoard7/README.md

 # whiteBoard7
-This is a VS Solution that catalogs all demonstractions completed during MSSA instruction.
+This is a VS Solution that catalogs all demonstrations completed during MSSA instruction.